 While you may not have heard of this citrus, it's a hybrid of bitter orange and lemon that grows well in southern Italy.
-Distilled from the peel, it has a sharp, masculine citrusy aroma that not only uplifts but also acts as an effective antibacterial, antifungal, and natural deodorizer.
+Distilled from the peel, it has a sharp, masculine citrusy aroma that not only uplifts but also acts as an effective antibacterial1, antifungal, and natural deodorizer.
 It blends well with geranium, clary sage, and other citrus oils.

 While it seems to have fallen into disuse over the years, clary sage deserves some attention.
 Its arid, nutty aroma acts as a natural deodorant, and it is particularly beneficial for balancing hormones.

 In Latin, cypress partly translates to "evergreen."
 A superior astringent, it has a piney, woody scent, which is appealing to men and women, as well as a natural antiperspirant, antiseptic, and deodorizing abilities that blend well with geranium, lavender, and clary sage.
-It's a must-include for those who sweat profusely since it's known to prevent perspiration.
+It's a must-include for those who sweat profusely since it's known to prevent perspiration2.